richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 #### Environment Variables

-Create and initialize the `.env` file from within your notebook.
+Create and initialize the `.env` file from within your notebook:

 Add a Markdown cell with the following annotation:
 ```markdown